REDDITCH Conservatives went on the offensive at Tuesday night’s full council meeting, the last before the summer recess.

 “Your local plan is flawed and we cannot support it,” she said.

-If it was a trap it was a cunning one, as Tory councillors lined up to take potshots at the plan.
-Coun David Bush (Con, West) spoke for many when he said: “The houses will be on the wrong side of town from the employment areas.
-There will be gridlock.”
+If it was a trap it was a cunning one, as Tory councillors lined up to take potshots at the plan, Coun Bush (Con, West) spoke for many when he said: “The houses will be on the wrong side of town from the employment areas.
+There will be gridlock.

 Labour seemed non-plussed, first questioning what exactly ‘Notice to Hold’ actually meant, before denying ownership of the plan, saying the main modifications were the planning inspector’s and not theirs.

-Labour will now be hoping the Notice to Hold also fails so they won’t have to go through the entire planning process again.
+Labour will now be hoping the Notice to Hold fails so they won’t have to go through the entire process again.